Code-Institute-Submissions/Concrete-Jungle/README.md

     - The navbar toggler device was checked on mobile devices and is working correctly
 -   Footer
     - Each social media link was checked and all are linking to the correct page (all, except Instagram, are test pages, as mentioned in User Stories-Functionality section)
+    - The phone and email hyperlinks have been checked and are working correctly.
 -   Homepage
     -   The three feature buttons ('Get Tix/More Info', 'Make a Booking', 'Go to Playlists') were all checked and all are linking to correct location
 -   About Us Page